Background pattern

 • Anaphylaxis (severe, potentially life-threatening allergic reaction, including difficulty breathing, swelling of the lips, throat, and tongue, and hypotension that requires urgent treatment).

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of sight and reach of children.

-Do not store at a temperature above 25°C.
+Do not store above 25°C.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medicine after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through wastewater or household waste.
+Deposit the packaging and medicines you no longer need at the SIGRE Point in the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This way, you will help protect the environment.

-Composition of gabapentin cinfa
+Composition of Gabapentina Cinfa

 • The active ingredient is gabapentin.
 Each capsule contains 400 mg of gabapentin.